DoomHammer/talks/codedive2021/slides.md

 # Benefits of Docker for building

+--

 - Same toolchain and dependencies everywhere

+--

 - Easy to change the configuration (via a Dockerfile)

+--

 - Same toolchain locally as on CI/CD

+--

 - Easy to test new features

+---

+# Benefits of Docker for building

+--

 - Massive parallel builds with different settings manageable from a single file

+--

 - Easy to distribute the images

+--

 - Lower overhead than VMs

+--

+- **Power to the people**

 ---

-# Benefits of Docker for building

-- Power to the people
+# Summary

+--

+- Same stuff on dev, CI, and production

+--

+- Getting 3rd-party stuff super-easy

+--

+- Integrating stuff only one YAML away

+--

+- Trying new stuff is tons of fun

 ---